 Direct cost ~30%

 Solution: competition.
 If you’ve ever tried negotiating fees with a bank you know it is a waste of time, until you have a competitive offer from another bank on the table.
 In most countries we’re connected to the local payment systems through multiple local banks.
-Partly to ensure our users can still make payments if one of the banks goes down, but equally importantly to be able to negotiate the fees.
+Partly to ensure our users can still make payments if one of the banks is down, but equally importantly to be able to negotiate the fees.

 Servicing cost ~20%

 The biggest drivers are our users themselves – every person and a business they tell about their TransferWise experience will be a potential new user, bring more volume to the platform and make the costs cheaper for everyone.
-It is worth investing into that experience.

 The principles of a price mission